chearon/fontconfigjs/README.md

 Returns the best possible cascade list of fonts based on a description (with later fonts suited to use when previous fonts don't have proper coverage).

-The pattern object passed to `FontConfig.sort` looks like:
+The pattern object passed to `FontConfig.prototype.sort` looks like:

 - `family` (string) (required)
 - `weight` (number)